SuZhelevel6/suzhe_blog/docs/android/customization/Shell命令执行框架实现.md

 ```
 E BpBinder: Cannot do a user transaction on a vendor stability binder
-(giec.hardware.hwstbcmdservice.IHwstbcmdservice) in a system stability context.
+(xxxx.hardware.hwstbcmdservice.IHwstbcmdservice) in a system stability context.
 ```

 #### 原因分析